Sm Head 05

 HoloSapiens - the TCM "Food as Medicine" Project

-In traditional Chinese medicine the Lung is viewed as the intermediary organ between our body and the outside world.
-Thus external pathogens such as viruses and bacteria as well as climatic factors such as wind, damp, dryness, hot, cold are first met by the Lung.
+In traditional Chinese medicine the Lung is viewed as the intermediary organ between our body and the outside world(1).
+It is called "a delicate organ" vulnerable to attack of external influences(1)(2).
+External pathogens such as viruses and bacteria as well as climatic factors such as wind, damp, dryness, hot, cold are first met by the Lung.
+Because the Lung is delicate and vulnerable on one hand, yet protects and shields the body from external pathogens on the other, some TCM teachers call it "the umbrella organ".

-On a mental/emotional level the emotions associated with the Lung are grief and sadness.
+On a mental/emotional level the emotions associated with the Lung are grief and sadness(5).
 A long-time unresolved or repressed grief contracts the Lung, interfering with its function to disperse Qi, nutrients and water mist throughout the body.
-Thus the Lung becomes congested with undistributed material, while the body remains undernourished.
+Thus the Lung becomes congested with undistributed material, while the body remains undernourished(5)

 YS